AdvancedClimateSystems/Tolk/docs/source/installation.rst

 or using `setup.py`::

     # Assumed you've got Tolk's source.
-    $ pip setup.py install
+    $ python setup.py install

 For development, debugging and testing
 ---------------------------------------

 If you want to build the documentation or run the test suite you need the source which is on GitHub_.
-Download it and install Tolk's requirement using pip::
+Download it and install Tolk's requirements using pip::

     $ pip install -r dev_requirements.txt